+On Wednesday, Sept.
+25, Apotex Corp. a manufacturer of heartburn medications that include Ranitidine, formally announced a nationwide recall on its products.
 The impacted products include 75mg and 150mg tablets.
-All pack sizes and formats are being recalled.
+All pack sizes and formats were recalled.

 The affected Ranitidine Hydrochloride Tablets can be identified by NDC numbers stated on the product label which are identified below: